leolanese/Open-Source-JS-Resources/README.md

 A selected Open Source JS Resource.
 Please, if you feel any of these book are cool: buy it or support de authors!

 ### RxJs
 + [Learn RxJS](https://www.gitbook.com/book/btroncone/learn-rxjs/details) Clear examples, explanations, and resources for RxJS.
++ [RxJS lessons - egghead.io](https://egghead.io/technologies/rx) Brand new to RxJS and reactive programming?
+Check out this series of lessons from Jafar Husain.

 ---